NISTTech/ServiceCo-Website/README.md

 - [GitHub Desktop](https://desktop.github.com/download/)
 - [VS Code](https://code.visualstudio.com/download)

-Once these installers are downloaded, open the `Downloads` folder and open the installer, follow the steps inside the installer to install the apps:
+Once these installers are downloaded, open the `Downloads` folder and open the installer, follow the steps inside the installer to install the apps

-### Git:

 ## Installation & Setup